ecbrown7/stocks_vignette/README.md

 ![](README_files/figure-gfmunnamed-chunk-4-1.png)<!-- -->

-Okay, so clearly an increase in market cap for VLO each year since 2020.

-MRO:

-SWN:

 Okay, so the marketcap function works in allowing us to retrieve market cap data on a common stock oil company.
 Plotting those values in a bar plot by year let us see that Valero Oil has increased market cap